 Both men and women produce DHT, but only some people are genetically susceptible to hair loss caused by this binding action.
 This type of hair loss is androgenetic alopecia – AKA female pattern or male pattern hair loss.
 Since men have more testosterone than women, they are more likely to experience complete baldness from androgenetic alopecia.

-What is DHT blocking ingredients?
+What are DHT blocking ingredients?

 A few different ingredients have been shown to help block DHT – and as a result, prevent hair loss caused by it.
 If you decide to invest in a DHT blocking shampoo, you'll want to ensure that at least one of these ingredients is in the formula.